leostera/oak/README.md

 # Oak 🌳

-A minimalistic GNU Tree-like tool built in Reason Native.
+A minimalistic Tree-like tool built in Reason Native.